remindersdevs/Reminders/README.md

 ```

 ## Todo
-- Add support for syncing with Google tasks, sadly reminders wont be able to be synced though
 - Add a debug mode
 - Make a GNOME Shell extension that lets you view your reminders
 - Maybe integrate the search with GNOME Shell